Events

 7 miles, Class I

-Leader: Dave Stawicki, davestawicki@yahoo.com
+Leader: Dave Stawicki, 859-293-0712 davestawicki@yahoo.com

 Shake off the ice & cold to take advantage of early spring water levels and enjoy this scenic stretch of the North Elkhorn.
 Water levels at this time of year are pretty favorable and the leaves and flowers are often just beginning to bloom.
 Sign up early to get a spot on this trip; there is a charge for parking at the takeout.

-April 28-May 1 (Monday – Thursday)
+April 20 -23 (Monday – Thursday)

-5-8 miles per day, Class I, flat water/hiking 3-5 miles
+5-8 miles per day, Class I, flat water

-Leader: Aurora Rubel, wrftrr@sbcglobal.net
+Leader: Aurora Rubel, 859-749-8099, wrftrr@sbcglobal.net

 NOTE: In order not to overwhelm the wildlife, the number of paddlers will be limited.
 Contact the leader via email to get additional information about the trip and camping/lodging.

-Middle Red River (Red River Gorge)
+Derby Day Paddle, Middle Red River (Red River Gorge)

 7 miles, Class I

-Leader: Dave Stawicki, davestawicki@yahoo.com
+Leader: Dave Stawicki, 859-293-0712 davestawicki@yahoo.com

 See the Red River Gorge from water level, floating along the recreational section of this National Wild & Scenic River, meandering past swimming holes, hiking trails, picnickers and scenery.
-We will put in at the concrete bridge and will float downstream to the steel bridge.
-Trip is weather & water dependent so maybe this will be the year we can finally get back on this stretch of water.
+We put in at the concrete bridge and will float downstream to the steel bridge.
+This trip is weather & water dependent so maybe this will be the year we can finally get back on this stretch of water.

-May 11 (Sunday)
+May 10 (Sunday)

-(American Whitewater parking lot to Still Waters Campground.)
+Lower Elkhorn Creek (American Whitewater parking lot to Still Waters Campground.)

 12 miles, Class I

-Leader: Nancy Moore, Nancy753@live.com
+Leader: Nancy Moore, Nancy753@live.com 502-226-0985

 Mother's Day trip on Elkhorn Creek.
 Easy rapids and riffles.
-Bring lunch, water, snacks, etc. PFDs required.
-Parking fee at takeout: $10.
-Bring small bills to share fee.
+Bring lunch, water, snacks, etc. PFDs are required to be worn.
+Parking fee at takeout, bring small bills to share fee.This trip is dependent on water levels; we will try a lake if water levels too high or low.

-June 7 (Saturday)
+June 6 (Saturday)

-(Main stem of Elkhorn, Knight's Bridge to Kentucky River)
+Elkhorn Creek "Introduction" Paddle (Main stem of Elkhorn, Knight's Bridge to KY River)

 12 miles, Class I

-Leader: Dave Stawicki, davestawicki@yahoo.com
+Leader: Dave Stawicki, 859-293-0712 davestawicki@yahoo.com

 Guided trip of Elkhorn Creek, specifically for those new to paddling or first time on Elkhorn Creek.
 Join experienced Elkhorn Paddlers as we navigate one of Central Kentucky's treasures at the peak of late spring paddling.
-Canoes and kayaks both and did I mention NO EXPERIENCE NECESSARY.
+Canoes and Kayaks both and did I mention NO EXPERIENCE NECESSARY.
 Bring your boat or rent from Canoe Kentucky and join us on the creek.
-We plan to takeout at Still Waters Campground near the mouth of Elkhorn on the Kentucky River (fee for parking).
+We plan to takeout at Still Waters Campground near the mouth of Elkhorn on the KY River (fee for parking).

-June 21 (Saturday)
+June 20 (Saturday)

 Green River, 300 Springs